 Age Typical Behaviour Birth to 11 months Is comforted by touch and people's faces and voices.
 Seeks physical and emotional comfort by snuggling into trusted adults.
 Calms from being upset when held, rocked, spoken or sung to with soothing voice.
 Shows a range of emotions such as pleasure, fear and excitement.
 Reacts emotionally to other people's emotions, e.g. smiles when smiles at and becomes distressed if hears another child crying.
-8 to 20 months Uses familiar adults to share feelings such as excitement or pleasure, and for 'emotional refueling' when feeling tired, stressed or frustrated.
-Growing ability to soothe themselves, and may like to use a comfort object.
+8 to 20 Uses familiar adults to share feelings such as excitement or pleasure, months and for 'emotional refueling' when feeling tired, stressed or frustrated.Growing ability to soothe themselves, and may like to use a comfort object.
 Cooperates with caregiving experiences, e.g. dressing.
 Beginning to understand 'yes' and 'no' and some boundaries.
-16 to 26 Is aware of others' feelings, for example, looks concerned if hears crying months or looks excited if hears a familiar happy voice.
-Growing sense of will and determination may result in feelings of anger and frustration which are difficult to handle, e.g. may have tantrums.
-Responds to a few appropriate boundaries, with encouragement and support.
-Begins to learn that some things are theirs, some things are shared, and some things belong to other people.
+16 to 26 • Is aware of others' feelings, for example, looks concerned if hears months crying or looks excited if hears a familiar happy voice.
+Growing sense of will and determination may result in feelings of anger and frustration which are difficult to handle, e.g. may have tantrums. • Responds to a few appropriate boundaries, with encouragement and support. • Begins to learn that some things are theirs, some things are shared, and some things belong to other people.
 22 to 36 Seeks comfort from familiar adults when needed. months • Can express their own feelings such as sad, happy, cross, scared, worried.
 Responds to the feelings and wishes of others.
-A confidence on the control of the c Tries to help or give comfort when others are distressed.
-Shows understanding and cooperates with some boundaries and routines.
-Can inhibit own actions/behaviours, e.g. stop themselves from doing something they shouldn't do.
-Growing ability to distract self when upset, e.g. by engaging in a new play activity.
-30 to 50 Aware of own feelings, and knows that some actions and words can months MONINS hurt others' feelings.
-Begins to accept the needs of others and can take turns and share resources, sometimes with support from others.
+Aware that some actions can hurt or harm others. • Tries to help or give comfort when others are distressed. • Shows understanding and cooperates with some boundaries and routines. • Can inhibit own actions/behaviours, e.g. stop themselves from doing something they shouldn't do. • Growing ability to distract self when upset, e.g. by engaging in a new play activity.
+30 to 50 • Aware of own feelings, and knows that some actions and words can months hurt others' feelings. • Begins to accept the needs of others and can take turns and share resources, sometimes with support from others.
 Can usually tolerate delay when needs are not immediately met, and understands wishes may not always be met.
 Can usually adapt behaviour to different events, social situations and changes in routine.
-40 to 60 Understands that own actions affect other people, for example, months becomes upset or tries to comfort another child when they realise they 1110111113 have upset them.
-Aware of the boundaries set, and of the behavioural expectations in the setting.
-Beginning to be able to negotiate and solve problems without aggression, e.g. when someone has taken their toy.
-Early Children talk about how they and others show feelings, talk about their own Learning and others' behaviour and its consequences, and know that some Goal behaviour is unacceptable.
-They work as part of a group or class, and 304 1 understand and follow the rules.
-They adjust their behaviour to different · · · · situations, and take changes of routine in their stride.
+40 to 60 • Understands that own actions affect other people, for example, months becomes upset or tries to comfort another child when they realise they have upset them.
+Aware of the boundaries set, and of the behavioural expectations in the setting the setting.
+Beginning to be able to negotiate and solve problems without aggression of when someone has taken their tay Farly aggression, e.g. when someone has taken their toy.
+Early Learning Children talk about how they and others show feelings, talk about their own and others' behaviour and its consequences, and know that some Goal behaviour is unacceptable.
+They work as part of a group or class, and Goui understand and follow the rules.
+They adjust their behaviour to different situations, and take changes of routine in their stride.